nicklafferty/craftycody/content/life/planting-a-drought-tolerant-garden.md

 ### Turk's Cap

-Another super hardy plant that can thrive in any light condition.
+Another super hardy plant that can thrive in any light condition and one of my favorites.
 You can plant these in the sun or shade and it does great.
 I have mine in the shade.
 They have cute, twirly flowers that come in red or pink that butterflies and hummingbirds love.

 A perennial in South Texas, but more of an annual in North Texas- be sure to check your zone before planting!